mrolli/dotfiles/README.md

 These dotfiles are highly oppinionated and shamelessly copied from others and eventually adjusted to my needs and foremost to my taste.

-Feel free to use them, use parts of it or... whateever, see `COPYING`.
-But use at your own risk!

 ## Installation

-To install, make sure ansible is available and run
+To install/update, make sure ansible is installed and then run the `main.yml`
+playbook:

  `ansible-playbook -i ansible/hosts ansible/main.yml`